 How do you drain oil from French fries?

 Remove the fries with a slotted spoon or metal tongs.
 Never use plastic utensils; those will melt when in contact with hot oils.

 Place two layers of clean, dry paper toweling on a cookie sheet and lay the fries single file, and don't stack the fries.
 If the fries are piled up, they will not drain, and they will get soggy quickly.

-Also, if you don’t have paper towels, you could set the French fries onto a drying rack placed on a cookie sheet to catch the drips of oil.
+Also, if you don't have paper towels, you could set the French fries on a drying rack placed on a cookie sheet to catch the drips of oil.

 What do you do with oil after French fries?

 You've finished an outstanding dinner, and the cooled oil is sitting on the stove.
 You are wondering, "What do I do with this leftover oil?"
 Firstly, double-check to make sure it has fully cooled.
 Then, use a funnel to pour the cool oil back into the oil's original bottle and dispose of the bottle in the trash.